derunix/tg-to-kindle/README.md

 - Only `.fb2` files are accepted by the bot.
 - Make sure Calibre is able to convert FB2 to EPUB (standard functionality).
+- ZIP, CBZ, and CBR files are treated as comic books and sent as-is without conversion.

 ## License

 MIT License

+# Telegram Kindle Bot

+A Telegram bot that accepts `.fb2` and `.cbr` books, automatically converts them to `.epub` and emails them to your Kindle.

+## Features

+- Accepts `.fb2` and `.cbr` files via Telegram
+- Converts to `.epub` using Calibre
+- Adds ISBN or ASIN when possible
+- Sends to user's Kindle email address
+- Each user can register their own Kindle address
+- Admin receives logs of all uploads

+## Usage

+- Send the bot an `.fb2` or `.cbr` file
+- It will convert and send the result to your Kindle
+- Use `/email` to set or update your Kindle address
+- Use `/help` for usage info

+## Format Support

+- Input: `.fb2`, `.zip` (with `.fb2`), `.cbr`
+- Output: `.epub` with embedded metadata

+## License

+MIT